Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/interface.md

 **Summary**

-Identifies startup test status
+Identifies startup test status.

 **Description**

 This is return type for the function which calls all self-tests during startup.

 **Remarks**

 None.

 ```c
 typedef enum